usnistgov/dioptra/docs/source/tutorials/example-tensorflow-mnist-classifier.rst

 First Steps - MNIST Tensorflow Classifier
 =========================================

-This demo provides a practical example that you can run on your personal computer to see how the Securing AI Testbed can be used to run a simple experiment on the transferability of the fast gradient method (FGM) evasion attack between two neural network architectures.
+This demo provides a practical example that you can run on your personal computer to see how Dioptra can be used to run a simple experiment on the transferability of the fast gradient method (FGM) evasion attack between two neural network architectures.
 It can be used as a basic template for crafting your own custom scripts to run within the testbed.

 Getting started